 Derivatives.
 The Fund may invest in various instruments that are commonly known as derivatives.
-Generally, derivatives are a financial instrument, the value of which is based on, or "derived" from, the value of underlying securities, commodities, currencies, indices, or other assets or instruments, including other derivative contracts.
-The most common types of derivatives are swaps, futures and options, and major asset classes include interest rates, equities, commodities and foreign exchange.
+Generally, a derivative is a financial arrangement, the value of which is based on, or "derived" from, a traditional security, asset, or market index.
 Futures, forwards, swaps and options are commonly used for traditional hedging purposes to attempt to protect the Fund from exposure to changing interest rates, securities prices, or currency exchange rates and as a low cost method of gaining exposure to a particular securities market without investing directly in those securities.
 The Fund may enter into credit derivatives, such as credit default swaps and credit default index investments, including loan credit default swaps and loan credit default index swaps.
 The Fund may use these investments (i) as alternatives to direct long or short investment in a particular security, (ii) to adjust a Fund's asset allocation or risk exposure, or (iii) for hedging purposes.
 The use by the Fund of credit default swaps may have the effect of creating a short position in a security.
 These investments can create investment leverage, which tends to magnify the effects of an instrument's price changes as market conditions change.
 The Fund's ability to pursue its investment strategy, including its strategy of investing in certain derivative instruments, may be limited or adversely affected by the Fund's intention to qualify as a RIC, and its strategy may bear adversely on its ability to so qualify.
 Special tax considerations apply to the Fund's use of derivatives.
 See the "Taxation" section below.